Intoxicated Driving at a Military Installation

-The rules of the on-base suspension are found in AFI 31-218(I) and the local rules including MACDILL AIR FORCE BASE INSTRUCTION 31-116 (MACDILLAFBI31-116 6 DECEMBER 2017).
-After you receive notice of the immediate suspension, you should immediately retain a DUI attorney experienced in representing members of the military after an on-base administrative suspension.
+The rules of the on-base suspension are found in AFI 31-218(I) and the local rules, including MACDILL AIR FORCE BASE INSTRUCTION 31-116 (MACDILLAFBI31-116 6 DECEMBER 2017).
+After receiving notice of the immediate suspension, you should immediately retain a DUI attorney experienced in representing military members after an on-base administrative suspension.

 If you are not guilty of the intoxicated driving incident or if other problems exist in the case, then you should fight the administrative suspension by demanding an administrative hearing.
 We can help you spot the issues in your case, understand the long-term consequences of the accusation, and fight the case appropriately.

 According to AFI 31-218(I), Motor Vehicle Traffic Supervision, Chapter 2, Driving Privileges, Section 2–4(a)(3), explains the suspension or revocation of driving or privately owned vehicle registration privileges.
-The installation commander or designee may for cause, or any lawful reason, administratively suspend driving privileges on the installation.
+The installation commander or designee may administratively suspend driving privileges on the installation for cause, or any lawful reason.

-After a review of available information as specified in paragraph 2–6, installation driving privileges will be immediately suspended pending resolution of the intoxicated driving accident in the following circumstances:
+After a review of available information as specified in paragraphs 2–6, installation driving privileges will be immediately suspended pending resolution of the intoxicated driving accident in the following circumstances:

 Driving privileges are subject to revocation when an individual fails to comply with any of the conditions requisite to the granting privilege.
 Revocation of military installation driving and registration privileges is authorized for military personnel, family members, DOD civilian employees, contractors, and other individuals with installation driving privileges.
 For civilian guests, revocation is authorized only with respect to incidents occurring on the installation or in the areas subject to military traffic supervision.

-Driving privileges will be revoked for a mandatory period of not less than 1 year in the following circumstances:
+Driving privileges will be revoked for a mandatory period of not less than one (1) year in the following circumstances:

-When temporary suspensions are followed by revocations, the period of revocation is computed beginning from the date the original suspension was imposed, exclusive of any period during which full driving privileges may have been restored pending resolution of charges.
+When revocations follow temporary suspensions, the revocation period is computed from the date the original suspension was imposed, exclusive of any period during which full driving privileges may have been restored pending resolution of charges.

 According to AFI 31-218(I), Motor Vehicle Traffic Supervision, Chapter 2, Driving Privileges, Section 2–3(a), explains the term “implied consent” for blood, breath, or urine tests.”
 Persons who drive on the military installation shall be deemed to have given their consent to evidential tests for alcohol or other drug content of their blood, breath, or urine when lawfully stopped, apprehended, or cited for any offense allegedly committed while driving or in physical control of a motor vehicle on military installations to determine the influence of intoxicants.